beancount/docs/docs/beancount_v3.md

     -   That branch will build with both the current setup.py system and Bazel.

-    -   Fixes will be implemented on that branch where possible, and merged to v3.
+    -   Fixes will be implemented on that branch where possible, and merged to Vnext.

--   **master**: Current master will become v3.
+-   **master**: Current master will become Vnext.

     -   Only the Bazel build will be supported on that branch.